Propagating Succulents is the best way to multiply your favorite succulents. There are 4 Ways to do this, learn everything in detail in this article!

 Propagating Succulents from Offsets (Division)

 Snipping off the offsets boosts the health of the mother plant, helping it recycle nutrients and energy more effectively.
-In the long run, this contributes to a more vigorous growth.
+In the long run, this contributes to more vigorous growth.

 Offsets are pups or daughter clones of the mother plant that can develop into whole plants when given the right set of conditions.
 You can propagate succulent offsets like aloe, cacti and hens and chicks.
 Here is how: